 Do you like a wide variety of styles in your home?
 Maybe you can't decide whether your favorite decor is farmhouse rustic or mid-century modern.
 Or you can't stand things that are too "matchy-matchy."
 Do you like to think outside of the box when it comes to home decor--maybe even think up new uses for traditional items?
 Perhaps you enjoy incorporating knick-knacks from your travels into your home to remind you of your favorite getaways.
 If so, you actually have a taste--it is called eclectic style.

-How Did Eclectic Style Become a Thing?
+How Did This Become a Style?

 Though the word “eclectic” has been around for a long time, it has only recently become known as a decorating style.
 Eclectic style decorating got its start via the fine arts and architecture when pioneers prided themselves on the fact that they didn’t adhere to any particular style, then set about doing their own thing.